tehmaze/ansi/README.md

     >>> print bg.red(fg.yellow('Hello world!'))
     ...

-Also, 256 RGB colors are supported:
+Also, 256 RGB colours are supported:

     >>> from ansi.colour import rgb, reset
     >>> print rgb(0xff, 0x80, 0x00) + 'hello world' + reset
+    ...

+If you prefer to use American English in stead:

+    >>> from ansi.color import ...